Diablo III: Character classes

 The Archivist class was presented on April 1, 2009, following in Blizzard's April Fool's Day joke tradition.

-The player can name their character, but each one comes with a number of default names.

-All seven classes are represented in the crossover multiplayer online battle arena game Heroes of the Storm (2015) as playable heroes.
-Players can choose between Sonya (the Barbarian), Johanna (the Crusader), Valla (the Demon Hunter), Kharazim (the Monk), Xul (the Necromancer, though more in its Diablo II version), Nazeebo (the Witch Doctor), and Li-Ming (the Wizard).

 Plot

-The game takes place in Sanctuary, the dark fantasy world of the Diablo Series, twenty years after the events of Diablo II.
+The game takes place in Sanctuary, the dark fantasy world of the Diablo series, twenty years after the events of Diablo II.
 Deckard Cain and his ward Leah are in Tristram Cathedral (the same cathedral that was the setting of Diablo) investigating ancient texts regarding an ominous prophecy.
 A mysterious star falling from the sky strikes the cathedral, creating a deep crater into which Deckard Cain disappears.